tranceuser/OptimizedUbuntuKernel/README.md

 cat /sys/module/nf_conntrack/parameters/hashsize
 ```

+Hashsize value is determined dynamically based on the amount of memory available on the system.
+However, you can force the hashsize value to a specific value.

-If the Conntrack hashsize value is still not set to 2000000 after following the steps I provided earlier, it's possible that there's another setting overriding the value you're trying to set.
+If the Conntrack hashsize value is still not set to 1000000 after following the steps I provided earlier, it's possible that there's another setting overriding the value you're trying to set.

 One possible solution is to create a systemd service that sets the Conntrack hashsize value at boot time.
 Here's how you can do this:
 1. Create a new file in the /etc/systemd/system directory called conntrack-hashsize.service: